google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 A portable power station has three main parts.
 Here's what each does:

 Inside every power station is a large lithium battery β€” just like your phone or laptop, but much bigger.
-Modern stations use LiFePOβ‚„ (LFP) chemistry, which lasts for thousands of charges and doesn't catch fire like older batteries.
+Modern stations use LiFePOβ‚„ (LFP) chemistry, which lasts for thousands of charge cycles and is far safer than older lithium batteries.

 The Battery Management System is a computer that monitors temperature, voltage, and current.
-It automatically shuts things down if the battery gets too hot, too cold, or if you try to draw too much power.
+It automatically protects the battery from overcharging, over-discharging, overheating, and excessive current draw.

 Getting power back in